AlexSegen/toastmejs/README.md

-You can customize duration, position, distance, z-index and a light theme
+You can customize duration, position, distance, z-index and a ligh theme